 Prior to joining the Office of the Governor and Lt.
 Governor, Piper served as deputy commissioner and chief of staff for the Minnesota Department of Commerce.
 In this role, Piper oversaw the department's staff, its divisions and its biennial budget.
 While at the Commerce Department, Piper worked with agency leadership in regulating, among others, Minnesota's insurance, real estate, banking and energy industries.
 In addition to this work, during her tenure as chief of staff, Piper was charged with leading several strategic reform and legislative initiatives for the department, including implementation of health reform, organizational realignment to better serve consumer needs and Minnesota's response to the state's 2014 propane shortage.
 Prior to serving as deputy commissioner and chief of staff, Piper served as general counsel for the department.

 Piper began her career as an attorney with McGrann Shea Carnival Straughn & Lamb Chartered in Minneapolis, working on civil litigation including health care and insurance law.
 Piper earned a bachelor's degree in biology from the University of St. Thomas in St. Paul, and her juris doctor degree from University of St. Thomas School of Law.
 Piper lives in Golden Valley with her husband and four children.
 In her spare time, Piper has served on several community boards and commissions.
-She is also a Girl Scout Troop leader and a third grade girls basketball coach.

 A PDF version of Commissioner Piper's biography is online.